sakersten/seniorThesisRepo/README.md

 **Typical Course of Events**:
 1. Run Use Case 1.1, *Secure Login*.
-2. Displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
+2. Dashboard displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
 3. User selects *Details* on *Trips*.
-4. User selects *Delete Item*.
+4. User selects *Delete Trip*.
+5. System prompts for confirmation ("Are you sure you want to delete this item?").
+6. User confirms deletion.
-5. Displays that the item was successfully deleted.
+7. Displays that the trip was successfully deleted.

 **Alternative Courses**:
 - **Step 4**: Delete invalid
   1. Display error.
   2. Go back to step 3.

+- **Step 5**: User cancels deletion
+  1. Return to *Trip Details*.